daaf/porclr/README.md

 * `link` creates hard links to the Compose files in a local Portainer volume.
 * `copy` copies the Compose files from Portainer via the Portainer API.

-### Authentication
-Upon running either `porclr link` or `porclr copy`, you'll be prompted to authenticate with your Portainer credentials in order to fetch information about your stacks.

-### Location & directory structure
-Both modes create a series of subdirectories&mdash;one for each Compose file&mdash;in a directory that you specify.
-If you've defined a `LOCAL_REPO` environment variable in your .env file, the path defined in `LOCAL_REPO` will be used by default, but can be overridden by passing in a path as an argument to either `porclr link` or `porclr copy`.
-If you haven't defined a `LOCAL_REPO` environment variable, you must pass in a path.

-### Running the commands
 ```shell
 # If you've defined `LOCAL_REPO` in your .env file
 $ python -m porclr link